What’s the first thing that comes to mind when we talk about wrinkle reduction and younger-looking skin?

 As for the hair, yes, red light therapy improves circulation and thus brings more nutrients to hair follicles and cab encourage hair growth.

-Also, does this red light home device help stimulate and awaken hair follicles to encourage hair growth?
+31. Also, does this red light home device help stimulate and awaken hair follicles to encourage hair growth?

-I am a retiree with a very very modest pension income.
+32. I am a retiree with a very very modest pension income.
 Will my heat lamp with a red incandescent or grow light bulb?
-All the other nutritional supplements I can handle finance wise but the red light therapy home device it a too much for me to handle the cost–Sincerely-Larry
+All the other nutritional supplements I can handle finance wise but the red light therapy home device is a too much for me to handle the cost–Sincerely-Larry